 What evidence can you see of the difference management is making to the company.
 After all, it’s easier to grow sales in a booming economy with limited competition.
 Do you understand the industry and the company’s competition to be able to assess how sound management’s decisions have been.
 Does the commentary explain the impact of their decisions on the financial performance?

 Most companies report on their performance using a mix of financial measures.
 Some are generally-accepted accounting practices (known as GAAP), like ‘net profit after tax’ and have been audited.
 Other measures, known as non-GAAP, can be unique and company specific, such as ‘underlying profit’ or ‘adjusted EBITDA’.
-Our guide to financial terms will help you understand what these terms mean.

 The financial statements section includes:

 Accounting isn’t a science – companies make judgments when preparing financial statements.
 Look at the significant accounting estimates and judgments within the notes.
 This will indicate the most complex decisions made by the company in preparing the financial statements.
 The auditor’s report will also document ‘key audit matters’ (what the auditor deemed most complex).
 Then take a look at the specific notes explaining these matters further to make sure you understand them.

 Revenue growth is noteverything.
 Some start-up companies have great growth in revenue; other established companies may produce consistent revenues annually.
 In the income statement, look at the net profit after tax line and its relation to revenue year on year.
 Look at the types of expenses and whether these are increasing more than revenue.
 Is revenue driving profits or is it at an increasing cost resulting in losses?
 This can be a deliberate and successful strategy in the long-term if the company has plenty of funding or cash.
 If loss making, do you understand how and when the company intends to return a profit?